Pierluigi Frattali: Career

+Frattali in the 2003–2004 season played in the youth team of Frosinone.
+The following year, he was sent on loan to Astrea.
+He returned to Frosinone, where he remained for 6 seasons, making his debut as a professional player in Serie B on 13 September 2008, in the match Salernitana-Frosinone 3–2.

 Frattali was signed by Parma as the starting goalkeeper in January 2017.
 He missed all of March due to injury, with Davide Bassi replacing him as the starting keeper.

 On 14 July 2019, he signed a 3-year contract with Bari.

+On 29 August 2023, Frosinone, which played in Serie A, announced the return of Frattali, twenty years after his first experience with the Ciociaro club.
+He signed a two years contract with Frosinone.